kcarnold/cs344/static/forums.md

 title: "Forum posts"
 ---

+Hi, you've booked a ____ debrief/grading meeting with me.
+I'll be on campus so we can do in-person or online according to your preference; let me know.
+At that meeting we'll discuss the project and the final reflection, so those materials should be submitted on Moodle by that time.
+I don't see a final reflection from you yet, so let me know if you need to reschedule.

 ## More end-of-semester notes

 To organize the rest of our time together, I have posted a few items on Moodle: